khizarIqbal93/Playground-September/README.md

 6. Select PUT method and set resource path to `/order_status`
 7. Click next and next again and then create finally

 You can now see if it works by making a **PUT** request to your invoke url followed by the path `/order_status` using your favourite API client.
-You should recieve a 200 OK response with "Hello from Lambda!" in the body!
+You should receive a 200 OK response with "Hello from Lambda!" in the body!

 ---